People often ask me, “how much do Skillshare teachers earn”?

 The last time I checked, Skillshare teachers cannot be affiliates, so someone couldn’t teach and use the tracking analytics of Impact Radius to promote other teachers.
 It’s important to decide whether you’d like to be an affiliate or a teacher because you can’t be both.
 Let’s see how the two programs differ…

 The first consideration is that teachers seem to earn more, at $10 per referral, compared to the affiliate program at $7 per referral.
 Obviously, that’s a big reason to choose being a teacher over an affiliate.

 (I’ve just sent Skillshare an email asking if teachers still can’t be affiliates, and to resolve the payout discrepancy.
 I’ll update this article when they reply)

-However, the affiliate program allows you to promote all classes, not just those you teach, so you can potentially monetise your traffic better.
-This is especially important if you have one or more niche websites and would like to promote many different Skillshare classes in your niche.
+However, the affiliate program allows you to track signups back to clicks and different traffic sources, so you can potentially monetise your traffic better.
+This is especially important if you choose to pay for advertising and want to determine your return on investment (ROI).

 How I think it works is that you sign up for a free account at Skillshare, and then your account number is used as part of your affiliate tracking code.
 You simply append the Skillshare URL you’d like to promote, which could be any class on the website… any of 27,000!

 Skillshare says that affiliates can also, “share special promotions“, which may be important when there’s a good promotion running.
 Teachers can’t monetise offers.

 An example would be the New Year “3-months premium for free” offer which beats the usual teacher offering of “2 months premium for free”.
 The teachers referral offer isn’t actually as good as the homepage offer during the time the 3-month promotion is available.